+- Class 2860 Woodburning

-Other Fine/Skilled Arts - etchings, collage, etc.
+- Class 2861 Other Fine/Skilled Arts etchings, collage, etc.

+- Class 2862 Other Craft

-DEPARTMENT 29: WOOD SCIENCE
+DEPARTMENT 29: WOOD WORKING

-- Exhibitors will be limited to a total of three (3) different kinds of entries, all of which may be in the same class.
+- 1. Exhibitors will be limited to a total of three (3) different kinds of entries, all of which may be in the same class.
 Label each article with owner's name, address, club, name of article, class; include word "kit" after class number if the exhibit is made from a kit rather than original construction. - 2.
 Exhibitors are required to submit plans with their exhibits.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
 A project exhibited without plans will receive a lower ribbon.
 Please put your name on your plans.
 Please note: a set of step-by-step instructions is not a plan. - 3.
 Any project that has glass that is not secured, i.e., glass shelves, glass top of a coffee table, etc., should not be brought to the fair.
 Glass that is secured in the project, i.e., glass front of a gun case cabinet, etc., is permissible since it cannot be removed from the project. - 4.
-Entry card, plans, and all other paperwork should be secured to the project in some manner.
-Tape is usually not adequate to accomplish this.
-It is recommended to use a zip top plastic bag with a hole punched through it and using string to tie this to the exhibit. - In judging articles, consideration will be given to usefulness, design, workmanship, choice of wood, and suitability and quality of finish. - 6.
+The entry card, plans and all other paperwork should be enclosed in a zip top plastic bag with a hole punched through it and tied or otherwise secured to the project in some manner.
+Tape is usually not adequate to accomplish this. - 5.
+In judging articles, consideration will be given to usefulness, design, workmanship, choice of wood, and suitability and quality of finish. - 6.
 The use of materials other than wood should be kept to a minimum. - 7.
 Firearms and weapons are not to be entered or displayed. - 8.
-Repaired or refinished items not a state fair class unless enrolled in Home Environment. - 9.
-Classes will be divided in to Jr., Inter., and Sr. When completing preentry, 4-H class numbers must contain the class number and a letter if classes are not already specific to member's age and exhibit judging is based by age group and the exhibit.
-Letters will be as follows: - A. 4-H member age 7-9-year-olds - B. 4-H member age 10-13-year-olds - C. 4-H member age 14 and older
+Repaired or refinished items not a state fair class unless enrolled in Home Environment.

+- 9. Classes will be divided in to Jr., Inter., and Sr. When completing preentry, 4-H class numbers must contain the class number and a letter if classes are not already specific to member's age and exhibit judging is based by age group and the exhibit.
+Letters will be as follows:

+- A. 4-H member age 7-9-year-olds

+- B. 4-H member age 10-13-year-olds

+- C. 4-H member age 14 and older